-American baritone Ben Edquist is one of America’s young baritones on the rise.
-As a recent member of the Houston Grand Opera Studio, where he originated the roles of Edward Kynaston in Carlisle Floyd’s Prince of Players, the baritone Angel in Jake Heggie and Gene Scheer’s It’s a Wonderful Life, and Sir Walter Raleigh in Gregory Spears’ O Columbia.
-Other highlights with Houston Grand Opera include Belcore in L’elisir d’amore, the leading role of the Pilot in The Little Prince, Wagner in Faust, Jigger Craigin in Carousel, the Captain in Eugene Onegin, Sciarrone in Tosca, and a last minute step-in performance of the Count in Le nozze di Figaro, and Older Thompson in Tom Cipullo's Glory Denied.
+Baritone Ben Edquist is one of America’s young baritones on the rise.
+As a recent member of the Houston Grand Opera Studio he originated the roles of Edward Kynaston in Carlisle Floyd’s Prince of Players, the baritone Angel in Jake Heggie and Gene Scheer’s It’s a Wonderful Life, and Sir Walter Raleigh in Gregory Spears’ O Columbia.
+Other highlights with Houston Grand Opera include: Belcore in L’elisir d’amore, the Pilot in The Little Prince, Jigger Craigin in Carousel, the Count in Le nozze di Figaro, and Older Thompson in Tom Cipullo's Glory Denied.

 A native of Lake Jackson, Texas, he received his Master of Music from Rice University in 2015 and his Bachelor of Music from Vanderbilt University in 2013.